The most common structure for forming a firm in Switzerland is the private limited liability company (GmbH) and Public limited company (AG).

 Preparation and submission of quarterly VAT returns

-EUR 100-350 / hour
+EUR 100-400 / hour

 Compliance fee

-350 EUR (standard fee – includes check of 1 individual),
+350 EUR (standard fee – includes check of 1 individual)

-+ 150 EUR for each additional individual (director, shareholder or beneficiary) or legal entity (director or shareholder) if legal entity is serviced by GSL,
++ 150 EUR for each additional individual (director, shareholder or beneficiary) or legal entity (director or shareholder) if legal entity is serviced by GSL + 200 EUR for each additional legal entity (director or shareholder) if legal entity is not serviced by GSL 450 EUR (rate for High Risk companies, includes check of 1 individual) 100 (signing of documents) |

 *The fees are valid as of the date of sending of this offer and may change without prior notice.